You can help your kids write better in 5 minutes, by teaching them the simple principle of “Show, don’t Tell” in their

 #1 She was tired when she finished her paper at midnight.

-#2 Sleepily, Mary slowly climbed under the cool sheets and let out a huge, satisfied sigh.
-Although the clock had just chimed for the twelfth time, it was worth it.
+#2 Sleepily, Mary slowly crawled under the cool sheets and let out a deep, satisfied sigh.
+Although the clock had chimed for the twelfth time, it was worth it.
 She smiled in anticipation of her political science professor reading her innovative solution for immigration reform.

 What Makes Excellent Writing?

 What was different about the second example?
 Did you ‘see‘ a tired Mary get into bed?
 Did you ‘feel’ cool sheets?
 Or ‘hear’ the clock chiming?
-By using the “show, don’t tell” rule of writing, you can teach your students to write better in 5 minutes using this simple technique.
+By using the “show, don’t tell” principle of writing, you can teach your students to write notably better in 5 minutes using this simple technique.

 #2 gives you clues that Mary was tired and finished her paper at midnight without telling you.
 Instead of coming right out and telling you something like the first example did, a competent author will describe a scene, providing plenty of specific sensory details.
 It’s like the reader is looking over the writer’s shoulder at the scene.
 If it is well-written, the reader “sees” and “feels” what the writer wants her to “see” and “feel.”